High-level and Low-level Programming Languages

 Later, they thought that they should make some method to make it easy.
 So, they introduce some language called Assembly language.
 This assembly language was a little easier than the binary language or machine language.
 Assembly language is used in system programming and to develop operating systems.
 Assembly language was a little easy and it can be taught and it can be learned and it can be practiced and used for writing the program.
 The assembly language was used for some time and this became a base for conversion from this language to machine language.

 Assembly language is also a low-level language, it’s very difficult to learn.
-Suppose a class of 100 students are there and if somebody is teaching assembly language, then there are the chances of learning one student it right.
+Suppose a class of 100 students is there and if somebody is teaching assembly language, then there are the chances of learning one student it right.

 So, the learning curve is very high and it’s very difficult.
 As part of academics, students learn it for some time and they finish the exam and forget it.